Second Toe Crossover & MTP Instability — Predislocation Syndrome Michigan

 Ready to Get Expert Foot Care?

-Dr. Biernacki and our team at Balance Foot & Ankle are accepting new patients in Howell and Bloomfield Hills, MI.
+Dr. Biernacki and our team at Balance Foot & Ankle are accepting new patients in Howell and Bloomfield Township, MI.
 Most insurances accepted.

 Book My Appointment →